 Hosting your Shopify store on another platform

-Shopify handles hosting for your store automatically, but there are situations where merchants want more control over where certain parts of their web presence live, typically a marketing site, a blog, or a content-heavy landing page where Shopify’s templating feels limiting.
-The trade-off is integration complexity: any visitor moving between the externally hosted page and your Shopify store should not feel a jarring change in design or speed.
-The guide on how to host your Shopify website on another web hosting platform covers what’s possible, what the limitations are, and when it actually makes sense to go down that route.
+Shopify handles hosting for your store automatically, but some merchants want more control over where certain parts of their web presence live, typically a marketing site, a blog, or a content-heavy landing page where Shopify’s templating feels limiting.
+The trade-off is integration complexity.
+Any visitor moving between the externally hosted page and your Shopify store should not experience a jarring change in design or speed.

 Running a blog on a separate platform

-Some merchants prefer to keep their blog on a platform built specifically for content, like WordPress, while their store runs on Shopify.
-It’s a legitimate setup and there are good reasons to do it.
-WordPress gives you more flexibility for long-form content, custom post types, and SEO plugins like Yoast that Shopify’s built-in blog cannot match.
-The cost is that you now manage two platforms, two hosting bills, and a slightly more complex SEO setup (the blog typically lives on a subdomain or subdirectory, each with its own implications).
-The guide on whether you can host a blog on another platform and a store on Shopify covers how to connect the two, what the SEO implications are, and how to make the experience feel smooth to visitors moving between the two.
+The cost is managing two platforms, two hosting bills, and a more complex SEO setup.
+The blog typically lives on a subdomain or subdirectory, each with different SEO implications.
+The guide on whether you can host a blog on another platform and a store on Shopify covers how to connect the two, what the SEO implications are, and how to make the experience feel smooth to visitors moving between them.

 Managing Your Store’s Lifecycle